hcosmosb/CalcLyaTauGpu/README.md

 Specifically, the code calculates Lyα opacity in a simulated universe, which will be measured by upcoming near-future astronomical surveys.

 The calculation involves an immense number of simple operations, making GPUs an ideal choice for execution.
+Also, uses OpenMP parallelization appropriately to accelerate CPU-handled parts.
-I have confirmed that the implementation shared here is at least 100 times faster than a CPU-only calculation.
+I have confirmed that the implementation shared here is at least 100 times faster than a CPU-only serial calculation.
 I am sharing the code for those interested in performing similar computations.

 Since the scripts are written in CUDA, an NVIDIA GPU and a compatible compiler (nvcc) are required to run the code.